 Would Remove Societal Barriers for Individuals With Developmental Disabilities

-TRENTON – Legislation Senate President Stephen M. Sweeney and Senator Joseph Vitale sponsored to strip demeaning and disrespectful terms for individuals with developmental disabilities from state law was today released by an Assembly committee.
+TRENTON – Legislation Senate President Stephen M. Sweeney and Senator Joseph Vitale sponsored to strip demeaning and disrespectful terms for individuals with developmental disabilities from state law was today released by the Senate Health and Senior Services Committee.

 “Quite simply, words matter,” said Sweeney (D-Gloucester/Cumberland/Salem), whose daughter, Lauren, has Down Syndrome.
 “For far too long, the words used to describe individuals with developmental disabilities have served only to marginalize these residents.
 The reality is that persons with disabilities contribute greatly to our society.
 Our laws, at the least, must recognize that.”